 Ruined Garden, Siaj, Sidi Ahmed Chaoui, Fez, Morocco, +212 535 633066

 Restaurant Numero 7

 Hidden away in an eighteenth-century townhouse, deep within the medina, Restaurant Numero 7 is a unique proposition.
 Acclaimed chefs-in-residence are invited from around the world to spend a month running the kitchen, with the proviso that they only use Fassi produce and work with the in-house staff.
-As such, the menu varies day-to-day and month-to-month as different chefs experiment with the city’s rich culinary heritage, but guests can always expect innovative combinations of flavour and superb ingredients.
-The décor is as striking as the food.
+As such, the menu varies day-to-day and month-to-month as different chefs experiment with the city’s rich culinary heritage, but guests can always expect innovative combinations of flavor and superb ingredients.
+The decor is as striking as the food.
 Black and white mosaics, created using traditional techniques, embellished whitewashed walls while a few works of contemporary art deal with local themes.
-The effect is awesome, standing between medieval and modern to lend the space a serene, atemporal air.
+The effect is awesome, standing between medieval and modern to lend the space a serene feel.